Updated: March 8, 2019

 Brick that makes contact with a slab foundation can cause angular cracks in the foundation.
 It is not unusual for these fractures to be 10”-15” long.
 When brick expands, it forces the edges of the brick outward.
 This is generally nothing to be concerned about and is not commonly regarded to be a sign of a serious foundation problem.

 Other types of fractures that warrant closer examination are stair-step cracks in brick exteriors.
 These fissures typically appear near the corner of exteriors and run up and down.
+Sometimes this is due to how your home was originally constructed, and builders did not anticipate the “growth” of the bricks over time.
+However, in older homes, cracked brick may indicate a foundation issue.

 While fractures can indicate trouble, don’t assume your foundation is damaged.
 It’s important to keep in mind that many cracks are cosmetic in nature and absolutely nothing to be concerned about.